amjil/flutter-cljd/Animations.md

 ### Synchronization

 #### synced
-Sync animation with system time:
+Sync animation with system time to ensure all widgets instances across the app are in sync:
 ```clojure
 (widget
   :managed [controller (motion-controller